TEAMuP-dev/pyharp/README.md

 and returns:
 - `output_audio_path`: the filepath of the processed audio

-Note that this code uses the [audiotools](https://github.com/descriptinc/audiotools) library from Descript (installation instructions can be found [here](https://github.com/descriptinc/audiotools#installation)).
+Note that this code uses the [audiotools](https://github.com/descriptinc/audiotools) library from Descript (installation instructions can be found [here](https://github.com/descriptinc/audiotools#installation) and documentation [here](https://descriptinc.github.io/audiotools/)).

 ## Gradio Endpoint
 The main Gradio code block for a PyHARP app consists of defining the input and output [Gradio Components](https://www.gradio.app/docs/gradio/introduction), which should include an [Audio](https://www.gradio.app/docs/gradio/audio) component for both the input and output, and launching the endpoint.
 The `build_endpoint` function connects the components to the I/O of `process_fn` and extracts HARP-readable metadata from the model card and components to include in the endpoint.
 Currently, HARP supports the [Slider](https://www.gradio.app/docs/gradio/slider) and [Textbox](https://www.gradio.app/docs/gradio/textbox) components as GUI controls.